 All deposits and investments of City funds other than direct purchases of U.S. Treasuries or Agencies shall be secured by pledged collateral.
+Collateral is to be held in the name of the City as evidenced by receipts of the institution in which the collateral is held.
 In order to anticipate market changes and provide a level of security for all funds, the collateralization level will be 102% of market value of principal and accrued interest on the deposits or investments less an amount insured by the FDIC or FSLIC.
 Evidence of the pledged collateral shall be maintained by the Director of Finance or a third party financial institution.
 Repurchase agreements shall be documented by a specific agreement noting the collateral pledge in each agreement.
 Collateral shall be reviewed weekly to assure that the market value of the pledged securities is adequate.